AdobeDocs/experience-platform.en/help/destinations/catalog/ecommerce/sap-commerce.md

 To validate that you have correctly set up the destination, follow the steps below:

-1. Log in to the [!DNL SAP Subscription Billing] account, then navigate to the **[!UICONTROL Contacts]** page to check the audience statuses.
-This list can be configured to display columns for the custom references and display the corresponding audience statuses.
+Log in to the [!DNL SAP Subscription Billing] account, then navigate to the **[!UICONTROL Contacts]** page to check the audience statuses.
+The list can be configured to display columns for the custom references and display the corresponding audience statuses.
 ![Image of SAP Subscription Billing showing the customer overview page with column headers showing the audience name and cells audience statuses](../../assets/catalog/ecommerce/sap-commerce/customer-overview.png)

 ## Data usage and governance {#data-usage-governance}